On-Line Balancing of Random Inputs: Carole's Algorithm

-We will use the following fact from \cite{Erdos45} \begin{lemma} Let $a_1,\ldots,a_m$ all have absolute value at least $1$.
+We now focus on lower bounding $|L|$, when $\Phi \geq H/2$.
+Recall that $L = 2p c^p n^{p-1} \sum_j d_j g_j^{-p-1} v_j$, and hence is a weighted sum of $\pm 1$ random variables $v_j$.
+We will call $a_j := 2p c^p n^{p-1} d_j g_j^{-p-1}$, the weight of $v_j$.
+We will use the following fact from \cite{Erdos45}. \begin{lemma} Let $a_1,\ldots,a_m$ all have absolute value at least $1$.
 Consider the $2^m$ signed sums $\sum_{i=1}^m y_i a_i$ for $y_i \in \{-1,+1\}$.
 The number of sums that lie in any interval of length $2S$ is maximized when all the $a_i=1$ and the interval is $[-S,+S]$.
-In particular, taking $S=d\sqrt{m}$ for a small constant $d$, the sums lie in $[-S,+S]$ only a small fraction of the time. \end{lemma} We use this as follows to show that the probability that $L \in [-S,S]$ is small.
+In particular, taking $S=d\sqrt{m}$ for a small constant $d$, the sums lie in $[-S,+S]$ only a small fraction of the time. \end{lemma} We use this as follows to show that the probability that $L \in [-S,S]$, for $S=Q$, is small.
 Consider the indices $j$ where the weights $a_j$ lies in (suitably chosen) weight class, and fix the signs outside that class.
 Then for any values of signs outside that class, the signs in the class that will put the total sum in $[-S,+S]$ is bounded by the probability in the lemma above.